The New Found World, or Antarctike

-Although purportedly based on his first hand experiences in south America, Thevet used a number of other accounts such that the work remains valuable for the ethnography of both eastern Canada and Brazil.
-His account of cannibalism was influential on Montaigne and the text contains the first descriptions in European texts of a number of south American plants and animals.
+Although the book is purportedly based on his firsthand experiences in South America, Thevet used a number of other accounts such that the work remains valuable for the ethnography of both eastern Canada and Brazil.
+His account of cannibalism was influential on Montaigne and the text contains the first descriptions in European texts of a number of South American plants and animals.

 Historical context

 The first French colonization of Brazil was in 1555 when Nicolas Durand de Villegaignon sailed a fleet to Guanabara Bay, now Rio de Janeiro, to establish France Antarctique.
 Fort Coligny was built there and used by the French for slave trading of the Tupinambá people.
 The Tupinambá suffered considerable mortality after exposure to infectious disease.
 The colony lasted until 1560 when the Portuguese gained control of Fort Coligny from the French.